If you struggle with overspending, making the switch to a cash-only budget is the fastest way to tackle the problem.

 As you spend from your cash envelopes, it’s a good idea to track that spending.

-Many cash envelope templates incorporate some sort of spending tracker on them, but you could also just keep a slip of paper inside the envelope to write down your spending and update your balance.
+Many cash envelope templates incorporate some sort of spending tracker, but you could just keep a slip of paper inside the envelope to write down your spending and update your balance.

 It’s important to track your spending if you want to have control over it.